QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     A.^2  # square every element

-However in practice some operations are mathematically valid without broadcasting, and hence the ``.`` can be omitted
+However in practice some operations are mathematically valid without broadcasting, and hence the ``.`` can be omitted.

 .. code-block:: julia